-DLA Piper Australia expects our suppliers to adopt the same high standards that we adhere to and have fair employment practices.
-These standards are reflected in the policies we share with our suppliers and ask them to commit to as part of a tender process, in the case of significant suppliers to the business.
-They include our Human Rights and Modern Slavery Policy and Sustainable Procurement Policy and specifically deal with modern slavery by including, among other things, that our suppliers ensure that employment is freely chosen, child labour is not used, living wages are paid and working hours are not excessive.
+DLA Piper expects our suppliers to adopt the same high standards that we adhere to and have fair employment practices.
+These standards are reflected in the policies we share with our suppliers and ask them to commit to as part of a tender process.
+They include our Human Rights and Modern Slavery Policy and Sustainable Procurement Policy and specifically deal with modern slavery by including, among other things, that our suppliers ensure that employment is

-In the last 12 months across DLA Piper (and involving DLA Piper Australia where relevant) we have:
+In the last 12 months we have:

 - Refreshed our supplier segmentation tool and carried out risk and impact assessment to assess the criticality of our suppliers and the potential risks they pose to the firm, which includes considering environmental and social risks.
 Suppliers identified as critical will be reassessed annually or where a significant change in service occurs which may affect the risk profile.
-The output of this assessment informs the level of the Supplier Relationship Management Framework (Total SRM) that need to be adopted to manage and build relationships with our suppliers; - Embedded the International Procurement Policy, which clearly defines the procurement processes for purchasing goods and services depending on the risk and value.
-This includes completing the due diligence questionnaire where specified spend and risk thresholds are met which contain questions on modern slavery.
-Responses to this questionnaire are considered in decisions on whether or not to accept a supplier; - Commissioned a Procurement Assurance Committee to monitor any identified third-party risks, and regularly reviews supplier policies and processes to ensure they remain fit for purpose;
+The output of this assessment informs the level of the Supplier Relationship Management Framework (Total SRM) that needs to be adopted to manage and build relationships with our suppliers; - Embedded the International Procurement Policy, which clearly defines the procurement processes for purchasing goods and services depending on the risk and value.
+This includes completing the Due Diligence Questionnaire where specified spend and risk thresholds are met which contain questions on modern slavery.
+Responses to this Questionnaire are considered in decisions on whether or not to accept a supplier; - Implemented a Supplier Management Tool which enables us to collate, and report on, better data insights on our Supply Chain, including potential ESG risks, credit reporting with monitoring capabilities and PEP and Sanction checks.

-- When appropriate, we continue to use standardised supplier contract templates, in which consideration of Modern Slavery risk and mitigations have been embedded and/or ensure that our Customer Policies schedule (including Modern Slavery Policy) is attached to suppliers' agreements; - Embedded the firm's Anti Bribery and Corruption policy and procedure, rolled out training, which is mandatory for all our people, and implemented an online system for managing gifts and hospitality.
+- Commissioned a Procurement Assurance Committee to monitor any identified third-party risks, and regularly review supplier policies and processes to ensure they remain fit for purpose; - When appropriate, used standardised supplier contract templates, in which consideration of Modern Slavery risk and mitigations have been embedded and/or ensure that our Customer Policies schedule (including Modern Slavery Policy) is attached to suppliers' agreements; - Embedded the firm's Anti Bribery and Corruption policy and procedure, rolled out training, which is mandatory for all our people, and implemented an online system for managing gifts and hospitality.
 This includes tools to mitigate bribery and corruption risk in our supply chains.
 Refresher training will be rolled out to all staff in 2023/24; - Developed and further embedded the firm's whistleblowing policy, procedure, and processes, and promoted use of the third-party-supported Whistleblowing portal.
 The portal is available to both internal and external stakeholders.
 Whistle-blowers using this service can choose to remain anonymous.
-Training will be rolled out to all our people in 2023/24; and - Rolled out Contract Management Training Programme for everyone involved in procurement of goods and services internationally and/or locally which focuses on aspects such as data protection, governance, regulatory compliance and DLA Piper Policies.
+Training will be rolled out to all our people in 2023/24; and

+Rolled out Contract Management Training Programme for everyone involved in procurement of goods and services internationally and/or locally which focuses on aspects such as data protection, governance, regulatory compliance and DLA Piper Policies.